 The burlap and tree branch no sew window treatment is a simple and classic way to add a bit of “warm and cozy” to any room.
 Since this was a double window I needed a long tree branch which I had to hunt in the woods for.
 Adding a treatment on a smaller window, say in your mudroom would not require such a long branch and would be super easy.
 It would warmly greet you when you walk in the door.
 Instructions for making it are at the end of this post.

 Here is another view of the room.
 The candlesticks were from Pottery Barn and the rest of the accessories I made or found at flea markets.
 The area rug under the upside down bottom section of a vintage chest are 3 small rag rugs sewn together to create a larger looking one at a fraction of the cost it would be to buy a large one.
 The orange pillow is simply two cloth napkins tied over an existing pillow.
 Wrap rubber bands to attach the two cloths on each corner of the pillow and then cover the rubber bands with raffia.
 The floor lamp’s shade has what is basically a gathered waist skirt with a hem placed over an existing shade.
 It comes on and off very easily.

 Burlap and Tree Branch No Sew Window Treatment

-For more no sew ideas check out my No Sew Project Gallery.
+For more no-sew decorating ideas check out the posts in my: No Sew Decorating category